lynnfaraday/aresmush.com/tutorials/code/templates.md

 You can customize other templates too - it just requires you to change the template code - either the ERB or the template renderer, or both.

-For example, if you don't like showing the "played by" or "military name" stuff on descs and want to show some basic demographics instead, you could modify the ERB template like so:
+For example, if you don't like showing the "military name" stuff on descs and want to show some basic demographics instead, you could modify the ERB template like so:

 ```text
 <%= header %>